virgesmith/hedfq/README.md

 Homomorphic encryption permits mathematical operations to be executed directly on encrypted data, yielding an encrypted result that, when decrypted, is the same as you would get on the unencrypted input.

+This means that, for example, you can securely store encrypted data on a server and perform queries on it without ever having to worry about server-side encryption keys being compromised - they simply aren't there.
+The recipient of the data

 ## Simple test